 Section 1.
-That the Council of the City and County of Denver hereby recognizes that Monday, March 27th be recognized as Cesar Chavez Day.
+That Monday, March 27th be recognized as Cesar Chavez Day.

 Section 2.
-That the Secretary of Council shall affix the seal of the City and County of Denver to this proclamation and that a copy be transmitted to the Cesar Chavez Peace and Justice Committee.
+That the Clerk of the City and County of Denver shall affix the seal of the City and County of Denver to this proclamation and that a copy be transmitted to the Cesar Chavez Peace and Justice Committee.